-There is a miniature train ride in Stanley Park that operates at various times during the year (Easter, spring/summer, Halloween, and Christmas).
+There is a miniature train railway ride in Stanley Park that operates at various times during the year (Easter, spring/summer, Halloween, and Christmas).
 The Stanley Park miniature train ride operates out of an area called Stanley Park Junction that has a train station, ticket booth, and other facilities.
 The miniature train goes on a scenic 15 minute, 2 kilometre ride which includes a tunnel and trestle over water.
 The train accomodates both children and adults.
 Additionally, there is a special train car to carry people who are in wheelchairs so everyone can enjoy the train ride!

 Note that in 2018 the train will NOT run during Family Day in February.